zoli333/Weight-Normalization/README.md

 ![test_plot.png](https://github.com/zoli333/Weight-Normalization/blob/master/test_plot.png)

-The "no normalization" model was trained with learning rate 0.0003, learning rate with 0.003 got unstable behaviours during training
+The "no normalization" model was trained with learning rate 0.003 got unstable behaviours during training.
+Learning rate was reduced to 0.0003 to train "no normalization" model.

 The weight normalization methods without initialization converged the fastest along with batch normalization.
 However the best results achieved with weight normalization combined with mean only batch normalization and with initialization as per the article.
 Overall, the models without initialization trained/optimized faster but the same models with initialization got the better accuracy.